-Partially Meeting Expectations On MCAS, a student at this level: Meeting Expectations On MCAS, a student at this level: Exceeding Expectations On MCAS, a student at this level: Identifies the quotient of whole numbers Solves mathematical and real-world problems involving multiplication of whole numbers and decimals to hundredths using the standard algorithm.
-Uses models to find the quotients of whole numbers.
-Solves problems involving all operations on decimals to hundredths.
-Number and Operations - Fractions Adds and subtracts fractions with like denominators (including mixed numbers) Uses visual fraction models to multiply fractions or whole numbers by fractions Finds areas or rectangles with fractional side lengths by tiling with unit squares Recognizes multiplication as scaling by comparing the factors with computation Adds and subtracts fractions with unlike denominators (including mixed numbers) Uses visual fraction models to solve realworld problems by multiplying fractions or whole numbers by fractions, and fractions by mixed numbers Shows that the area of rectangles with fractional side lengths, found by tiling with unit squares, is the same as multiplying the side lengths Recognizes multiplication as scaling by comparing the factors without computation Interprets division of a unit fraction by a nonzero whole number and division of a whole number Solves real-world and mathematical problems involving division of a unit fraction by a non-zero whole number and a whole number by a unit fraction Applies understanding of fractions and fraction models to represent the addition and subtraction of fractions with unlike denominators as equivalent calculations with like denominators in the context of solving word p problems.
-Uses understanding of fraction equivalence to make sense of sums and differences of fractions, and makes reasonable estimates of them.
+Partially Meeting Expectations On MCAS, a student at this level: Meeting Expectations On MCAS, a student at this level: Exceeding Expectations On MCAS, a student at this level: Solves problems involving all operations on decimals to hundredths.
+Number and Operations - Fractions Adds and subtracts fractions with like denominators (including mixed numbers) Uses visual fraction models to multiply fractions or whole numbers by fractions Finds areas or rectangles with fractional side lengths by tiling with unit squares Recognizes multiplication as scaling by comparing the factors with computation Adds and subtracts fractions with unlike denominators (including mixed numbers) Uses visual fraction models to solve real-world problems by multiplying fractions or whole numbers by fractions, and fractions by mixed numbers Shows that the area of rectangles with fractional side lengths, found by tiling with unit squares, is the same as multiplying the side lengths Recognizes multiplication as scaling by comparing the factors without computation Interprets division of a unit fraction by a non-zero whole number and division of a whole number Solves real-world and mathematical problems involving division of a unit fraction by a non-zero whole number and a whole number by a unit fraction Applies understanding of fractions and fraction models to represent the addition and subtraction of fractions with unlike denominators as equivalent calculations with like denominators in the context of solving word p problems.
+Uses understanding of fraction equivalence to make sense of sums and differences of fractions and makes reasonable estimates of them.
 Uses the relationship between multiplication and division of fractions to solve and explain mathematical and real-world problems including finding the area of rectangles with fractional side lengths, finding quotients of division of non-zero whole number by unit fractions